 As you can see from the chart above. the 6 Ds can be applied not just in the scientific method.
 They also relate well to writing, media production, or just about any other field in which a solution needs to be developed and implemented.
 One of the processes it also parallels is design thinking.

 There are many interpretations of design thinking out there.
-For the most part they are only slightly different.
-This is mostly in the way of terminology.
-They generally follow the same core concepts, though.
+For the most part they are only slightly different, and mostly in the way of terminology.
+However, they all generally follow the same core concepts.
 For our purposes, we are comparing it to Solution Fluency using one of the more common 6-step interpretations.

 Solution Fluency and Design Thinking: A Never-Ending Cycle

-Something we state frequently about the 21st Century Fluencies is they are not linear processes.
-They are cyclical in nature.
-It’s good news for any learner wanting to explore, discover, and change.
-The Fluencies are processes that facilitate this.
+Something we state frequently about the Essential Fluencies is they are not linear processes.
+They are cyclical in nature, which is good news for any learner wanting to explore, discover, and change.
+The Fluencies are the processes that facilitate this.

 During learning, revisiting each stage of Solution Fluency is strongly encouraged.
 Along any learning journey, a pupil discovers new things and then refers back to previously-found knowledge.
-They revise approaches, add new things, and discard what isn’t useful.
+Afterward, they revise approaches, add new things, and discard what isn’t useful.
 Design thinking works the exact same way.

 This simple infographic creates a side-by-side comparison of the stages of both Solution Fluency and design thinking.
 It’s intended to display the striking similarities between the two.
 It’s hoped that this comparison will demonstrate a bit more of the remarkable versatility of Solution Fluency.
 It truly is a process for both living and learning.